-The Project on Internal Displacement was created in 1994 to support the mandate of the then Representative of the Secretary-General on internally displaced persons (Francis M. Deng, 1992-2004).
-In 2005, the new Representative of the Secretary-General on the human rights of internally displaced persons, Walter Kälin, became the co-director of the Project, which continues to support the Representative’s mandate.
+This project was created in 1994 to support the mandate of the then Representative of the Secretary-General on internally displaced persons (Francis M. Deng, 1992-2004).
+In 2010, the new Special Rapporteur on the human rights of internally displaced persons, Dr. Chaloka Beyani, became the co-director of the Project.

 Established by the African Charter on Human and Peoples' Rights which came into force on 21 October 1986 after its adoption in Nairobi (Kenya) in 1981 by the Assembly of Heads of State and Government of the Organization of African Unity (OAU.), the African Commission on Human and Peoples' Rights is charged with ensuring the promotion and protection of Human and Peoples' Rights throughout the African Continent.
 The Commission has its headquarters in Banjul, Gambia.